 Traditional Pub Grub

 If you are looking for more traditional student fare and pub grub, The Study Room is a central pub that offers stacked burgers, nachos, loaded fries, and great pub quizzes with bar tabs as prizes.
 The Water Witch is a more picturesque place to stop along the river, especially when the weather is nice.
 It offers good pub grub, including small-plate versions of some items on the menu.
-If you are after the best curry in Lancaster, your student accommodation is right on the doorstep of Kashish, a popular venue for many society nights out throughout the year.
+If you are after the best curry, your Lancaster student accommodation is right on the doorstep of Kashish, a popular venue for many society nights out throughout the year.
 For something a little special, Wallings is the best ice cream in the city, with a seller on Alexandra Square in the summer.
 It is even worth trekking out to the Garstang shop at other times of the year though, as a break from study.